lexfrl/react-layer-stack/README.md

 `id: string` - a Layer identificator.
 There could be only one layer with the same `id`

 `to` (optional) - the mount point to mount to.
-If `to` is not defined the layer will be rendered just in place
+If `to` is not defined the layer will be rendered right in place

 `use: Array` (optional) - array with context (closure) variables.
 Useful if you want to update the Layer if closure variables are changed